Senior Education Researcher, SRI Education

-Jared Boyce, Ph.D., is a quantitative education researcher specializing in using adult and student data to better understand instructional practices, education leadership, and data use in schools.
-He has firsthand experience building researcher-practitioner partnerships that empower educators in collecting, interpreting, and taking action on their own data through sustainable processes and improvement science.
-Boyce’s expertise encompasses mixture modeling, analyzing state and national data sets, evaluation methods, and learning analytics.
+Jared Boyce, PhD, is a senior education researcher specializing in using continuous quality improvement and improvement science to understand and improve instructional practices, educational leadership, and data use in schools.
+He has firsthand experience building researcher–practitioner partnerships that empower educators in collecting, interpreting, and acting on their own data through sustainable processes and improvement science.
+Boyce’s expertise includes Plan-Do-Study-Act (PDSA) rapid cycles of improvement, practical measurement, mixture modeling, analysis of large-scale state and national data sets, and evaluation methods.

-Boyce received his Ph.D. in education leadership from Teachers College, Columbia University and his B.S. in symbolic systems, M.A. in philosophy, and M.A. in education from Stanford University.
+Boyce earned his PhD in education leadership from Teachers College, Columbia University, and his BS in symbolic systems, MA in philosophy, and MA in education from Stanford University.

-2. Boyce, J., & Bowers, A. J. (2018).
-Different levels of leadership for learning: Investigating differences between teachers individually and collectively using multilevel factor analysis of the 2011–2012 Schools and Staffing Survey.
-International Journal of Leadership in Education, 21(2), 197–225.
+Different levels of leadership for learning: Investigating differences between teachers individually and collectively using multilevel factor analysis of the 2011–2012 Schools and Staffing Survey

-4. Urick, A., Bowers, A. J., & Boyce, J. (2017).
 The application of multilevel models with latent variables to K-12 educational leadership and policy research: Multilevel factor analysis, growth models and structural equation models.
-A symposium accepted for presentation at the Modern Modeling Methods Conference, Storrs, CT.